Daria Joura: Career

 She began 2007 at the American Cup in Jacksonville, Florida.
 During this competition Joura successfully debuted a number of new skills, including a Comaneci Salto on bars.

 In May, Joura went on to win her second consecutive Australian all-around title at the National Championships in Melbourne, as well as golds on vault, uneven bars, floor and in the team event with her Western Australian team.
 She finished 5th in the beam event final.
 The 2007 Nationals were held in conjunction with a dual meet against World champion Chinese team.
 Australia beat China in the team event, Joura went on to place 6th on uneven bars, 8th on balance beam and 2nd on floor behind Cheng Fei.
 In preparation for the upcoming 2007 World Championships, Joura then competed in a similar dual competition against Japan, where she won gold medals in the team, all-around, vault and floor events, plus a bronze on beam.
-She went into the 2007 World Artistic Gymnastics Championships as a medal contender in the team and the all-around.

 Joura did not have the best of competitions at the 2007 World Artistic Gymnastics Championships in Stuttgart, Germany.
 In the preliminary competition, Joura fell on the uneven bars and balance beam, but stuck her Yurchenko-double vault and performed a floor routine that qualified her for the all-around final.
 She did not qualify for the floor or the vault event final.
 The Australian team finished in 11th place, missing the teams final but qualifying through to the 2008 Olympic Games.
 Joura was the only Australian woman to qualify for the all-around final, where she finished 10th after errors on bars and beam.

 In October, Joura headed back to Stuttgart for the DTB World Cup event with teammate Lauren Mitchell.
 After qualifying for all four apparatus event finals, Joura won a bronze on vault, a silver on uneven bars and a gold on floor – her first at a World Cup competition and the most medals she's won in one international competition.
-She was the most decorated gymnast of the meet.